hicommonwealth/edgeware-node/modules/edge-governance/README.md

 ## Functionality

-The module exposes 4 public functions:
+The module exposes 2 public functions:
-* `create_proposal`, which allows submission of a new governance proposal, for the purpose of `Funding`, a chain `Upgrade`, or `Signaling`.
+* `create_proposal`, which allows submission of a new governance proposal for the purpose of `Signaling`.
-* `add_comment`, which attaches a new comment to an existing proposal.
 * `advance_proposal`, which allows the author of a proposal to shift the proposal's state, either starting or completing the voting process.
-* `submit_vote`, which allows a user to place their vote.

 ## Setup